tranchant/frangiPANe/README.md

 ```

 Around the end of the outputs, you can find the URL with a token.
 You can :
-* copy the url in order to open it in your default web browser.
+* copy the url to open it in your default web browser.
 You have to change the port from 8888 to 10001
 * or open the following link in your your default web browser:
 http://127.0.0.1:10001/lab and enter the token to lanch jupyter lab and frangiPANe notebook.

 * From the homepage for `jupyter notebook`, open the directory `frangiPANe` then open the jupyter book `frangiPANe.ipynb`